tchaase/research-internship-2022/README.md

 ## Overview

-The project currently has no goal.
+The project currently has no specific goal - as in the goal is still being defined.
+*In progress*

 ### Structure and content

 Within the "data" folder, all the relevant data for this project is stored.
 The "code" folder contains all the code.
-The open
+The "open lab folder" will contain documentation of this project and the progress of the project.

 ### Further resources

-*in progress*
+*In progress*

 ### Acknowledgements